 Provided the shoe you’re eyeing fits you properly, let’s talk about performance.
 We MUST ensure a shoe provides the critical components that supplement the game of basketball in terms of comfort, efficiency, and security.

-Consistent multi-directional traction, effective cushion setup that propels movements & absorbs impact well, a trusty support system providing all-around security but not overly restricting, and a build that provides comfort & is able to move well with your foot.
+Consistent multi-directional traction, effective cushioning that propels movements & absorbs impact well, a trusty support system providing all-around security but not overly restricting, and a build that provides comfort & is able to move well with your foot.

 III.
 VALUE FOR THE MONEY